-SUMMARY: Mr. Jhon Thomas, an expert forensic examiner, has been working with a forensic investigation team.
-He was called to examine a Cybercrime scene, in which he found the raw data containing several image files.
-As a forensic investigation expert, he needs to do raw image digital forensics so, he analyzed all the files and extracts evidence with the help of advanced forensics tools.
-He also finds deleted or lost data, missing file fragments within the file, by forensic image analysis using the software.
+User-Scenario: Mr. John Thomas, a digital forensic examiner is working with a forensic investigation team.
+He was called to examine a Cybercrime scene, in which he extracts several images of suspect’s digital devices containing raw data.
+As a forensic investigation expert, he needs to do raw image digital forensics, so he started analyzing all the files to fetch evidence with the help of advanced forensics tools.
+He also finds deleted data, missing file fragments from the file using the forensic software.

-Whenever, an investigator wants to investigate any digital device (like – computer, mobile, laptop, etc.), they need to document everything about that device.
-In digital forensics, investigators need to do something special for raw image file forensics.
-They create a 100% identical copy of the device by following some strict set of procedural rules, which is called “Imaging”.
+Whenever an investigator needs to investigate any digital device like – a computer, mobile, etc., then one needs to start the process with documentation of the suspected device.
+For the documentation, they create a 100% identical copy of the suspect’s device by following some strict set of procedural rules, which we call “Imaging”.

-Investigators can use several ways for creating a forensic copy of the digital device.
-During the imaging process, forensic examiners need to remember one thing which is common in all the ways.
-The thing is that imaging must be write-protected.
-For this, they usually involve the write-blocker in the process.
-It is a device that enables the investigators to only read the device during forensic image analysis, but they cannot edit or modify the things.
+Investigators may use several ways to create a forensic copy of the digital device.
+During the imaging process, forensic examiners need to remember one thing which is common in all imaging processes.
+It’s that it must be write-protected.
+For this, they usually involve the “Write-Blocker” in the process.
+Write-Blocker is a device that allows investigators to read the device during forensic image analysis, but they cannot edit or modify the things.
 It is not legal to modify or change the content in a suspect’s data during the investigation.

-There are basically two types of images that can be created during the raw image digital forensics process, i.e. Physical Image and Logical Image.
+There are basically two types of forensic images that an investigator creates during the raw image digital forensics process, i.e. Physical Image, and Logical Image.

 (A) Physical Forensic Image

-A physical image is a complete copy of the content of a digital device, also called a bitstream copy.
-It involves the bit-by-bit copy of all areas of the storage device and it also includes the unallocated space area of the device.
-This kind of image also provides the data recovery for this copy of the file, it is like something that is not possible for the normal copy or cloning of the file.
+A physical image is an identical copy of the content of a digital device, with another name as “BitstreamCopy”.
+It consists of a bit-by-bit copy of all the areas within the storage device and also includes the unallocated space area of the device.
+This kind of image also provides data recovery that is not possible for the normal copy or cloning of the file.

 (B) Logical Forensic Image

 A logical image is normally a file system level image.
-When sometimes, the investigator fails to create the physical image, they create a logical image.
-It helps to image a certain folder (like- a user directory, user mailbox, etc.) within the file system.
+When somehow, investigators fail to create the physical image, then they create a logical image.
+It helps in imaging a certain folder (like- a user directory, user mailbox, etc.) within the file system.
 It is not able to capture any of the unallocated data within the file.
-Logical image creation in raw image digital forensics is the best way to capture the data only within the folder and nothing more.
+Logical image creation in raw image digital forensics is a way to capture data within the folder, and nothing more.

-Note: There is no way to recover deleted data within the logical image.
-In raw image file forensics, when it is suspected that users might be deleted the data, always prefer to create the Physical image of the device.
+Note: There is no way to recover deleted data during the Logical Imaging.
+In raw image file forensics, when it is suspected that users might delete the data, investigators always prefer to create the Physical Image of the device.

 It generally creates a bit-of-bit copy of the raw data file.
 The advantage with the .dd raw format image files is that they contain unmodified data of the source, and nothing else.
-These files are not stored any of the metadata like – using software/hardware, destination and source details, hash values, etc. Almost every tool can support these raw image file formats, even they are non-forensic software.
+These files are not stored in any of the metadata like – using software/hardware, destination and source details, hash values, etc.

 LEF (l01) –